 Parents and carers are expected to attend their child’s Annual Review.
 Please let us know if our location or transport is a barrier to attending.

 We also arrange coffee mornings/evenings if we have information which we need to share.
 This is also a chance to meet other parents for coffee and cake.

 We also hold events such as Christmas/Spring Fairs and drama productions to which you are warmly invited.
 A Celebration Day is held for Year 11 leavers together with an Awards’ Evening in the following November.

-For further information, our website is regularly updated with upcoming events or alternatively please contact our school office.
+For further information, our website and Twitter is regularly updated with upcoming events or alternatively please contact our school office.

-We keep you informed of your child’s progress through the Annual Review, Annual Reports and by sharing targets and progress through the structured conversation.
+We keep you informed of your child’s progress through the Annual Review, Annual Reports, half termly monitoring and by sharing targets and progress through the structured conversation.
 We also write to you or ring you if needed and we hope you will also keep in touch with us that way as well.

 The children are involved in the running of the school through the Student Council.
-They are also involved in setting and discussing their own targets.
+They are also involved in setting and discussing their own targets for the week ahead and during their Annual Review.
 We hold regular Student Barazas whereby students are encouraged to air their views about life in school and how we can adapt our practices to improve students’ experiences.

 |Where can I get further information about services for my child?||The information in this report forms a part of Coventry’s Local offer which can be accessed via our website: www.corleycentre.co.uk as well as via Coventry City Council.|